Why the Band’s ‘Last Waltz’ Thanksgiving Farewell Almost Didn’t Happen

 Dylan and the Band also resurrected a pair of lesser-known gems from their infamous 1966 electric tour, "I Don't Believe You (She Acts like We Never Have Met)" and – in a twist, Helm later admitted – "Baby, Let Me Follow You Down."
 "Surprised, we played along, figuring that Bob realized we were missing something good by not having any of the old rock 'n' roll on film," Helm wrote in This Wheel's on Fire.

 Dylan and the Band tore into the songs like hungry wolves, to the point where Dylan nearly snarls himself hoarse.
-As the crews tried to wrap up at the agreed-upon time, Helm said promoter Bill Graham rushed in to countermand those instructions, saying: "F--- you!
-Roll the f---ing cameras!
+As the crews tried to wrap up at the agreed-upon time, Helm said promoter Bill Graham rushed in to countermand those instructions, saying: "Fuck you!
+Roll the fucking cameras!
 Roll 'em!"
 And thus, the raucous and celebratory sing-along of "I Shall Be Released" was thankfully documented.

-Not that The Last Waltz doesn't still shine a spotlight on the contributions of others.
+The Last Waltz still found a way to spotlight the contributions of many others.